mayaculpa/veleda/core/README.md

 # Core Service

+The Django application acts as the backend for the admin site, the WebSockets, the connection between controllers, databases and user applications (frontend, VR/AR applications).

 ## Installation

-The Django application is responisble for the user authentication.

-Local install requires *Docker* and the following commands:

-    sudo apt install python3-pip libpq-dev postgresql-client-12
-    python3 -m pip install --user pipenv
-    pipenv install
-    pipenv shell
+After installing *Docker*, run the install script:

+    ./install.sh

 Start with:

     ./start.sh

-This starts a development environment by default.
-If `DJANGO_DEBUG=False` is set, the production environment will be loaded.
-This variable is loaded if started via the docker compose command.
+This starts Django in development mode by default.
+The `DJANGO_DEBUG` variable in `env.core` is only respected when starting from the root Docker Compose file.

-### Server Domain

-In order to create the farm subdomains, the server domain and the subdomain namespace have to be known (e.g., *example.com* and *farms*).
-The namespace will be slugified (i.e., only alphanumerics, underscores and hyphens).
-Set both variables in the `dns.core` file.
+To [log in](http://localhost:8000), use the default superuser creditials defined in `secrets.core` by the following variables:

+    DJANGO_SUPERUSER_EMAIL
+    DJANGO_SUPERUSER_PASSWORD

+## Development with the SDG Controller and the Node-RED Demo

+To use the core service with an SDG controller (ESP32 firmware) and a Node-RED frontend the authentication and binding of the web server have to be updated.

+### Changes to Core Service

+Change the `CORE_DOMAIN` to the local network IP address, i.e., the one assigned to the network adapter instead of localhost.
+Check that a token has been created under *Auth Token* on the [Django admin site](http://localhost:8000/admin/authtoken/tokenproxy/) and under *Farms* in the *Controller auth tokens* section.
+If not, clear the DB with `./start.sh clean` and run `./start.sh` again or create them yourself.

+### Changes to SDG Controller

+After setting up the PlatformIO extension in VS Code, clone the [SDG Controller repository](https://github.com/protohaus/sdg-controller) and open it in VS Code.
+In the `src/configuration.cpp` file, add your WiFi credentials to `access_points`, update `core_domain` to the one set above and set the `ws_token` to the token from the *Controller auth tokens* section.
+Prefix the token with `token_`.
+The default should already be set to the one provided by the DB seed for the core service.

+### Changes to the Node-RED Demo

+Follow the setup instructions provided in the [Node-RED Demo readme](../node-red-demo/README.md).

 ## Tests

-The tests try to mirror the production environment throught the use of the respective Docker services.
-The command to run tests:
+The tests try to mirror the production environment throught the use of their respective Docker services.
+The command to run test all tests:

     ./start.sh test

+To just run a single test use, for example:

-    ./start.sh test farms.tests.test_ws_api.TestMqttMessages
+    ./start.sh test farms.tests.test_ws_controller.TestControllerMessage.test_authentication

 The command to create an HTML report of the test coverage:

     ./start.sh coverage

-### Running Celery Tasks

-A Celery task runner and RabbitMQ Docker service are created by default when running `start.sh`.

 ## Database Migrations